2020 in Review

 The course turned out to be massively valuable for me though.
 The lesson here was consistency, and how it is very rare to achieve any sort of success without a huge amount of consistent work in the background.
 We see the end goal of other people, those who are working for top companies, those who are selling books and courses to thousands of people at a time, however we rarely see the amount of work they have put in to get there.
 It gave me a much needed boost of motivation to get something published and build a habit of writing.

 I put together a website in Ghost, with the intention not to distract or slow down myself by having to build something from scratch and make it perfect.
 I started writing.
 It was hard to begin with, but I was overwhelmed with the amount of support I had from the developer community online each when I announced my website, and it was the wind in my sails to keep going.
-I wrote about my process here.

 I know we are all sick of it, however it wouldn’t be a 2020 review if COVID wasn’t mentioned here somewhere! 😷 Apologies!